 My dad had at some point replaced some of the concrete foundation blocks with cedar posts driven into the ground.
 But these had also started to work their way out of the ground (see here on how that happens).

 And so the bridge had developed a very serious kink to it, and the wood looked fairly rotten too.
 We figured we'd have to tear the bridge down.
 I had some ideas for how a simpler, shorter unsupported walking bridge could be constructed across the creek, but stairs would be needed to get down to the level of the creek, so it wouldn't be possible to drive the mower across it.

 But having for the most part given up on the bridge, that does give one a bit of a "nothing to lose" attitude towards bodging it to maybe last a few more years.

-It was also at this time that several cousins were visiting from Germany.
-Two of them
+It was also at this time, in 2011, that three cousins were visiting from Germany.